Common Milkweed

 Stokes Aster

 And that sums up our love letter to native favorite Common Milkweed!
-This beautiful flower is one of 100 different species of milkweed—all of which are host plants for the Monarch butterfly.
+This beautiful flower is one of 100 different species of milkweed—read our Beginner’s Guide to Milkweed to meet others.
+All milkweed species are host plants for the Monarch butterfly.
 Planting milkweed ensures that we have beautiful, easy-to-care-for landscapes that support our beloved, iconic wildlife.
 Common Milkweed has been overlooked for its beauty and resiliency—let’s turn that trend around!
 Plant them via seeds or pick up some plants from your local nursery, and be on the lookout for Monarch caterpillars in the fall.
 Happy planting!

 UPDATED —